berndtjohannsen/TiddeliGames/README.md

 # TiddeliGames

-This is an app that includes several small simple childrens games.
-They are web (PWA) apps and can run on any supported platform including phones and tablets.
+This is an app that includes several simple small childrens games.
+It is a web (PWA) apps and can run on any supported platform including phones and tablets.
 Primarily tested on Chrome browsers on Windows and Android.
 Games are in swedish but are pretty easy to localize.
-The games require no backend, copy and install on any web server to run.
+No backend is required.
+Copy and install on any web server to run.

 You can test directly from here: https://berndtjohannsen.github.io/TiddeliGames

-The game optionally (user selection) be installed as an app or just run in the browser.
+The game can optionally (user selection) be installed as an app or just run in the browser.

 ## Features
 Several games each with an element of learning.
 Letters, words, numbers and simple arithmetics.
 Best played sitting in the knee of your parents or grand-parents.